An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Results and Discussion

 Where, $\vec{z}_i \, (r_m)$ is a biased random binary vector [0,1] which is used to do the mutation of selected off-spring $\vec{O}^{w}_i$ with the current mutation rate $r_m$.
 Now, the new subset of off-springs or phase masks that have gone through mutation is reunited with the rest of the non-mutated phase masks, and it is defined as;

 The newly formed set of masks ${{O}}_{new}$ is again passed on to the SLM to measure the fitness.
-The above mathematical operations were implemented in simulation as well as experiment and the results are discussed in the following sections.\\
+The above mathematical operations have been implemented in the simulation together with the experiment, and the results are discussed in the following sections.\\